 Chapter 13 bankruptcy is also known as personal reorganization or reorganization bankruptcy.
 More accurately, it is usually referred to as a Wage Earner’s Plan since it is essentially a tool that allows debtors to implement a practical plan for the repayment of debts.
 Chapter 13 bankruptcy enables individuals with regular income to repay their debts over a specified period of time.
 Individuals who want to keep income that would be lost under a Chapter 7 bankruptcy may prefer the Chapter 13 option for this reason.
-In the Chicago area, if you think Chapter 13 bankruptcy might be right for you, speak right away with a good Chicago Chapter 13 bankruptcy attorney at the Bentz Holguin Law Firm.
+In the Chicago area, if you think Chapter 13 bankruptcy might be right for you, speak right away with a good Chicago Chapter 13 Bankruptcy lawyer at the Bentz Holguin Law Firm.

 Chapter 13 bankruptcy consolidates your debts into one monthly payment.
 The process can help individuals restructure their debts, avoid foreclosures, and manage out-of-control debt.
 Chapter 13 bankruptcy is appropriate when an individual’s monthly expenses exceed his or her monthly income.
 It allows someone with a regular monthly income to design a plan to repay all or part of his or her debt.

 When you file for Chapter 13 bankruptcy, an order for relief – called an automatic stay – goes into effect.
 The automatic stay will prevent creditors from harassing you about debts related to: foreclosure, credit cards, repossession, payday loans, medical bills, and many other debts.
 Chapter 13 payment plans range from three to five years based on your income and other circumstances.
 During the period of your repayment plan and while your bankruptcy’s automatic stay is in place, creditors are forbidden to start or continue collection efforts.